Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Damage = Bullet damage/Absorb bullet divisor
 			// Example: Damage = 30.0/20.0 (1.5)
 			// Note: Use the value "1.0" to disable this setting.
 (Bullet damage/1.0 = Bullet damage)
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.1
 			// Maximum: 999999.0
 			"Absorb Bullet Divisor"			"20.0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)